 We receive many enquiries from beneficiaries in deceased estates seeking advice in relation to their rights.
-Beneficiaries usually want to know how much money they are going to receive or be able to identify their interest in an estate.
-In some cases, they may want information in relation to the overall assets and liabilities of the estate or to know what the rights of beneficiaries are.
+They usually want to know how much money they are going to receive or be able to identify their interest in the estate.
+In some cases, people may want information in relation to the overall assets and liabilities of the estate or to know what the rights of beneficiaries are.

 Most of these enquiries arise from a concern about the manner in which an estate is being administered and uncooperative or secretive behaviour.
 It is natural human nature to be inquisitive and/or mistrustful when information is withheld from us!
 Common complaints include:

-- The beneficiary has not been provided with a copy of the Will and does not know what they are entitled to; and
+- The individual has not been provided with a copy of the Will and does not know what they are entitled to; and

 Beneficiaries of estates have certain rights which are protected by law.

 When entering into any discussion about the rights of beneficiaries, a useful starting point is the nature of the relationship between beneficiaries and executors.
 An executor stands in a fiduciary relationship to all beneficiaries of an estate.
 Fiduciary simply means a relationship of trust.
 This relationship is central to the rights of beneficiaries and the obligations of executors.
 The executor has been entrusted with the assets and the power to administer the estate for the benefit of the beneficiaries.
 The executor must therefore discharge his or her duties with due care and loyalty to the beneficiaries.